MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Sales-Return-to-Registered-Customer-Overseas-POS.md

 ---
 # Return or Credit Note of Services for Overseas Place of Supply to Registered Customer

+GST is destination based tax i.e consumption tax, which means tax will be levied where goods and services are consumed and will accrue to that state.
+The supply of goods or services or both when the supplier is located in India and the place of supply is outside India shall be treated to be a supply of goods or services or both in the course of inter-state trade or commerce.

+A customer may require to return the goods or issue credit note due to various reasons like damaged goods, quality issues etc.

+Process of sale return from a registered customer with overseas place of supply  has been explained in this document.

 ## Create a Sales Return Order or Credit Memo

 1. Choose the ![img](image/search.jpg)icon, enter **Sales Return Order** or **Sales Credit Memo**, and then choose the related link.
 2. Select **Customer** on **Sales Return Order** or **Sales Credit Memo** header, GST customer type should be **Registered**.
 3. Select **G/L Account** on **Sales Return Order** or **Sales Credit Memo** line.
 GST Group Code, HSN/SAC Code should not be blank on the G/L Account.
 4. **POS Out of India** field on **Sales Return Order** or **Sales Credit Memo** header should be marked as True.

 For example, there is a sales credit memo for INR 10,000 and 18% IGST has to be charged on the credit memo amount.

-6. GST calculation will appear in the Fact Box, as following:
+- GST calculation will appear in the Fact Box, as following:

     |Component|Amount|
     |----------------------------------|---------------------------------------|
     |**GST Base Amount**|10,000|
     |**IGST**|1800|

-6. GL Entries for Intra-State Return or Credit Note of services for overseas place of supply to registered customer, will be as following:
+- GL Entries for Intra-State Return or Credit Note of services for overseas place of supply to registered customer, will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|
     |**Service Account**|10000|
     |**IGST Payable Account**|1800|
     |**Customer Account**|-11800|